Information for clinicians and patients.

 We have formed an independent expert advisory group, the Plastic, Reconstructive and Aesthetic Surgery Expert Advisory Group (PRASEAG), who are already engaged in the process of reviewing risks associated with breast implants.

 The group in the first instance have been tasked to consider BIA-ALCL, with the aim to provide a greater understanding of the disease and potential risk to patients and will help to guide any future necessary MHRA action.
-PRASEAG members represent specialties which include breast and reconstructive surgery, toxicology, and imaging.
+PRASEAG members represent specialties which include breast and reconstructive surgery, toxicology, immunology, pathology and imaging.
 There is also a patient advocate on the group.

 The Breast and Cosmetic Implant Registry (BCIR)